-Kinesiotape is not a long term solution to muscle pain or muscle dysfunction.
+Kinesio Tape is not a long-term solution to muscle pain or muscle dysfunction.

-Here’s why kinesiotape doesn’t work and how you can get muscle pain relief AND improved muscle function/athletic performance:
+Here’s why Kinesio Tape doesn’t work and how you can get muscle pain relief and improved muscle function/athletic performance:

-The sensory motor system of the brain controls muscles and movement.
-No exception.
-When muscles are tight, painful, or not functioning as well as desired, improvement in the sensory motor cortex of the brain is necessary.
-Kinesiotape can act as slight sensory feedback to the muscles in order to give them a different sensation, yet that is not a STRONG enough level of feedback to “re-set” the cortex in order to improve muscle function.
+Kinesio Tape acts as slight sensory feedback to the muscles in order to give them a different sensation, yet that is not a strong enough level of feedback to reset the cortex for more optimum muscle function.

 Nothing that anybody does to you can change what your brain and muscles are doing.
-You MUST do it yourself.

 This means that instead of putting something on your body in a vain attempt to change the pain, you must teach your muscles to do something new and different from within to reset the cortex of your brain.
 Some clients have described their experience of pandiculation as one of a “software update” of the brain, so the muscles can move more efficiently and freely.